-with $N=1000$, and $u$ and $\varepsilon_m$ being standard normal.
-We then run a regression of $Y$ on $X$ and $Z_1$, which gives us a consistent coefficient estimate for $X$ (= 0.970, std.\ err.\ = 0.052; bootstrapped with 1000 replications), while the effect of $Z_1$ (= 0.541, std.\ err.\ = 0.064) turns out to be biased.
+with $n=10,000$, and $U$, $\varepsilon_i$ being standard normal.
+True effect sizes are set equal to one.
+Note that $U$ is assumed to be unobserved and appears in the functions assigning values to $Z_1$ and $Z_2$.
+This creates an error correlation between the two variables.
+We then run a regression of $Y$ on $X$ and $Z_1$, which gives a consistent coefficient estimate for $X$ ($\hat{\beta}_X$ = 1.017), while the effect of $Z_1$ ($\hat{\beta}_{Z_1}$ = 0.499) turns out to be biased.